Midgethacker/iready-hack/README.md

 <h1 align="center">iReady Overload</h1>

 As of 2/1, this extension has ~50,000 users meaning 50,000 fewer people have to use iReady.
-Problem is, that barely makes a dent in iReady's 10,000,000+ students (0.005%).
-If your school uses iReady, recommend this extension.
+Problem is, that barely makes a dent in i-Ready's 10,000,000+ students (5%).
+If your school uses i-Ready, recommend this extension.
 They'll thank you.

 ## How to use/install